rachmaninovquartet/kv-store/README.md

 Each implementation includes two backends redis and in memory.

-They can be run via docker or cli
+They can be run via docker or cli, see the individual repos for cli details and see DOCKER_README.md for docker instructions